Last Ninja

 Last Ninja is a series of video games published by System 3.
 The first game in the series titled The Last Ninja, was released in 1987 for the Commodore 64 and was one of the most successful games for the system.
 In 1988, System 3 released Last Ninja 2, and in 1991 the third game in the series, Last Ninja 3.
 In 1990, Last Ninja Remix was released for 8-bit systems.
 This was Last Ninja 2 with new music, a new introductory sequence, slightly changed graphics (most notably the screen border) and fixed bugs.
 Confusingly, the 16-bit versions of the original The Last Ninja game were also released in 1990 as Ninja Remix.

 Plot

 The protagonist of The Last Ninja series is Armakuni, the sole survivor of a ninjutsu clan that was destroyed by an evil shogun named Kunitoki.
-This struggle leads our hero to the island of Lin Fen (in the first Last Ninja) to modern-day New York City (in Last Ninja 2) and to the mystical Buddhist temple in Tibet (in Last Ninja 3).
+This struggle leads Armakuni to the island of Lin Fen (in the first Last Ninja) to modern-day New York City (in Last Ninja 2) and to the mystical Buddhist temple in Tibet (in Last Ninja 3).
 In each of the games, Kunitoki is the final adversary and every time eludes death after a somewhat decisive victory from Armakuni.